zacniewski/HomeGuard/README.md

   * install both system-wide (sudo -H pip3 install uwsgi) and in virtual environment (pip install uwsgi),
   * copy (with sudo) 'homeguard.ini' file to /etc/uwsgi/sites/
   * check logs with ```sudo journalctl -u uwsgi```
+  * I uninstalled uWSGI globally (only left this one in virtualenv) and changed path to uwsgi executable in uwsgi.service

 ## systemd
   * copy (with sudo) 'uwsgi.service' file to /etc/systemd/system/